18 Aug 2023

 Marketing Manager

-A request-for-proposal (RFP) is quite a formal-sounding document.
-But for a digital studio like us, no matter what form it comes in, it’s an important part of the exploration and assessment pre-project we sometimes go through until we get to the exciting bit: starting that new website project.
+A brief is often viewed as a straightforward document, but for a digital studio like ours, no matter what form it takes, it’s a really important part of the process and a key step in the exploration and assessment phase before we dive into the fun stuff: launching a new website project.

-In this post, we’re going to cover why RFPs are an important part of the website project process, and exactly what we, Adaptable, love to see in one.
+In this post, we’re going to cover why it’s so important to get your website brief right, how it helps the development process, and exactly what we, Adaptable, love to see in one.

 Key points we’ll cover: